andyperlitch/example-app-data-widget/README.md

 How this example is set up
 --------------------------
 This example represents a realistic implementation of a custom widget because it sets up a development environment, build tasks, and tests.

+To run this example, run the following command:

+    gulp watch